Mutuba/Node-ETL-exercise/README.md

 To execute the script:
 `node script.js test-file.csv`

-This will write output results to `output.csv` file which as part of the repository files.
+This will write output results to `output.csv` file which is part of the repository files.

 To run the tests: